AndreCox/L2A/README.md

 1. ⬆️ pre-commit hooks - automaticaly lint and format code before push.
 2. 🧪 pytest - runs the tests located in test folder to check functionality.
 3. 🤖 workflows - on push to main branch runs code testing in cloud to check validity before we merge.
-4. 📦 dependabot - scan code daily for out of date modules
+4. 📦 dependabot - scan code daily for out of date modules.
-5. 📑 black - code formatter; makes sure all of our code is homogenous
+5. 📑 black - code formatter; makes sure all of our code is homogenous.
 6. 🔬 flake8 - code linter; scans our code for formatting errors before we end up with problems later.

 ## Auto Setup 🤖